 - a proposal of 1-2 pages containing a brief description of their research to date, and proposed research during the visit to OIST, including the research units the applicant is interested in interacting with;

 - a title and abstract for a general-audience talk.
-Proposals for additional outreach activity, research seminars, short courses for graduate students, or career talks are welcome.
+Proposals for additional outreach activity, research seminars, short courses for graduate students, or career talks are highly encouraged.

 All visits are subject to the availability of funding.
-To be considered for this year’s funding the applicant’s intended stay should start no later than March 2024.
-Applications received by September 30th 2022 are guaranteed full consideration.
+To be considered for this year’s funding, the applicant’s intended stay should start between April 2024 and March 2025.

 Informal inquiries are welcome: please contact Dr. Jonas Fischer at tsvp [at] oist.jp.